Preventing Exposure to Lead

 • Do not dust or sweep using a dry rag, duster, or broom.
 This will just spread the lead dust around and send it up into the air.
 Once in the air, it will settle onto another surface.

-• Wet mop your floors and make sure to dump the dirty water down the toilet, not in the sink.
+• Wet mop floors and make sure to dump the dirty water down the toilet, not in the sink.

 • For soft horizontal surfaces like carpets and rugs, use a vacuum with a HEPA filter.
-The HEPA filter makes sure that the lead dust is captured in the bag instead of being exhausted back into your home.
+The HEPA filter makes sure that the lead dust is captured in the bag instead of being exhausted back into the home.
 Be cautious when emptying the canister to avoid sending dust into the air.

 Work to Keep Hands and Objects Out of Your Child’s Mouth

-• Reduce your child’s hand-to-mouth behavior.
+• Reduce the child’s hand-to-mouth behavior.

 • Infants and toddlers have a tendency to put their fingers in their mouths.
 This is one of the main ways that small children accidentally eat lead.